neilblom/wordlist-writer/docs/Glossary.md

 Stored in Supabase.

 ---

+project_id
+UUID linking Master List rows to a specific project.
+Required for all save/load operations.

 ### **Project Word List**
 A custom list of words the user wants to allow for a specific project.